Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 @subsubsection occt_shg_4_2_1 General tool for shape splitting

 Class *ShapeUpgrade_ShapeDivide* provides shape splitting and converting according to the given criteria.
 It performs these operations for each face with the given tool for face splitting (*ShapeUpgrade_FaceDivide* by default).

-This tool provides access to the tool for dividing faces with the help of the following methods:
+This tool provides access to the tool for dividing faces with the help of the methods *SetSplitFaceTool* and *GetSpliFaceTool.*
-*SetSplitFaceTool*;
-*GetSpliFaceTool.*

-@subsubsection occt_shg_4_2_2 General tool for face splitting Class *ShapeUpgrade_FaceDivide* divides a Face (edges in the wires, by splitting 3D and 2D curves, as well as the face itself, by splitting the supporting surface) according to the given criteria.
+@subsubsection occt_shg_4_2_2 General tool for face splitting

+Class *ShapeUpgrade_FaceDivide* divides a Face (edges in the wires, by splitting 3D and 2D curves, as well as the face itself, by splitting the supporting surface) according to the given criteria.

 The area of the face intended for division is defined by 2D curves of the wires on the Face.
 All 2D curves are supposed to be defined (in the parametric space of the supporting surface).
 The result is available after the call to the *Perform* method.
 It is a Shell containing all resulting Faces.
 All modifications made during the splitting operation are recorded in the external context (*ShapeBuild_ReShape*).

-This tool provides access to the tool for wire division and surface splitting by means of methods:
+This tool provides access to the tool for wire division and surface splitting by means of the following methods:
-*SetWireDivideTool,*
+* *SetWireDivideTool,*
-*GetWireDivideTool,*
+* *GetWireDivideTool,*
-*SetSurfaceSplitTool,*
+* *SetSurfaceSplitTool,*
-*GetSurfaceSplitTool*.
+* *GetSurfaceSplitTool*.

 @subsubsection occt_shg_4_2_3 General tool for wire splitting Class *ShapeUpgrade_WireDivide* divides edges in the wire lying on the face or free wires or free edges with a given criterion.
 It splits the 3D curve and 2D curve(s) of the edge on the face.
 Other 2D curves, which may be associated with the edge, are simply copied.
 If the 3D curve is split then the 2D curve on the face is split as well, and vice-versa.
 The original shape is not modified.
 Modifications made are recorded in the context (*ShapeBuild_ReShape*).

-This tool provides access to the tool for dividing and splitting 3D and 2D curves by means of methods:
+This tool provides access to the tool for dividing and splitting 3D and 2D curves by means of the following methods:
-*SetEdgeDivdeTool,*
+* *SetEdgeDivdeTool,*
-*GetEdgeDivideTool,*
+* *GetEdgeDivideTool,*
-*SetSplitCurve3dTool,*
+* *SetSplitCurve3dTool,*
-*GetSplitCurve3dTool,*
+* *GetSplitCurve3dTool,*
-*SetSplitCurve2dTool,*
+* *SetSplitCurve2dTool,*
-*GetSplitCurve2dTool*
+* *GetSplitCurve2dTool*

-and it also provides access to the mode for splitting edges by methods:
+and it also provides access to the mode for splitting edges by methods *SetEdgeMode* and *GetEdgeMode*.
-*SetEdgeMode,*
-*GetEdgeMode*

 This mode sets whether only free edges, only shared edges or all edges are split.

-@subsubsection occt_shg_4_2_4 General tool for edge splitting Class *ShapeUpgrade_EdgeDivide* divides edges and their geometry according to the specified criteria.
+@subsubsection occt_shg_4_2_4 General tool for edge splitting

+Class *ShapeUpgrade_EdgeDivide* divides edges and their geometry according to the specified criteria.
 It is used in the wire-dividing tool.

 This tool provides access to the tool for dividing and splitting 3D and 2D curves by the following methods:
-*SetSplitCurve3dTool,*
+* *SetSplitCurve3dTool,*
-*GetSplitCurve3dTool,*
+* *GetSplitCurve3dTool,*
-*SetSplitCurve2dTool,*
+* *SetSplitCurve2dTool,*
-*GetSplitCurve2dTool*.
+* *GetSplitCurve2dTool*.

 @subsubsection occt_shg_4_2_5 General tools for geometry splitting There are three general tools for geometry splitting.
   * General tool for surface splitting.(*ShapeUpgrade_SplitSurface*)
   * General tool for splitting 3D curves.(*ShapeUpgrade_SplitCurve3d*)
   * General tool for splitting 2D curves.(*ShapeUpgrade_SplitCurve2d*)

 All these tools are constructed the same way:
 They have methods:
   * for initializing by geometry (method *Init*)
   * for splitting (method *Perform*)
   * for getting the status after splitting and the results:
-	+ *Status – *for getting the result status*,*
+	+ *Status* – for getting the result status;
-	+ *ResSurface* - for splitting surfaces.
+	+ *ResSurface* - for splitting surfaces;
 	+ *GetCurves* - for splitting 3D and 2D curves.
 During the process of splitting in the method *Perform* :
   * splitting values in the parametric space are computed according to a specified criterion (method  *Compute*)
   * splitting is made in accordance with the values computed for splitting (method *Build*).

 To create new tools for geometry splitting it is enough to inherit a new tool from the general tool for splitting a corresponding type of geometry and to re-define the method for computation of splitting values according to the specified criterion in them. (method *Compute*).